 Larger financial institutions are highly regulated industries.
 Their goal is to reduce risk.
 Unfortunately, these financiers often view entrepreneurs, startups, and small business owners as risky investments.
 The application process for securing funding is more paperwork-intensive and slower, and there's a higher probability of denial than in nontraditional lending.

-Nonbank and alternative lenders, like Clarify Capital, provide working capital solutions geared toward your small business needs.
+For instance, nonbank and alternative lenders, like Clarify Capital, provide working capital solutions geared toward your small business needs.
 As an alternative lending source, we have more say in what loan products we can offer and what's required for funding approval.

 What Loans Are Available for Small Businesses?

 We offer a variety of nontraditional small business financing options.
 That way, you can pick the type of financing that makes the most sense for your specific circumstances and business objectives.
-Below are the top funding options for small businesses.

 1. Alternative Business Term Loans